Mutahar789/PCLA/README.md

 python sample.py
 ```
 This sample is in Town02 of the CARLA simulator.

+## FAQ
+Frequently asked questions and possible issues are solved in <a href="https://github.com/MasoudJTehrani/PCLA/issues?q=is%3Aissue+is%3Aclosed">the issues section</a>.

 ## Citation
 If you find PCLA useful, please consider giving it a star &#127775;,